LGBTQ rights in Poland: Equality marches

 The largest aspect of the LGBT movement in Poland is the equality parade held in Warsaw every year since 2001.

 In 2004 and 2005, Warsaw officials denied permission to organize it, because of various reasons including the likelihood of counter-demonstrations, interference with religious or national holidays, and the lack of a permit.
 Despite this, about 2,500 people marched illegally on 11 June 2005.
 Ten people were arrested.
 The ban has been declared illegal by the Bączkowski v Poland ruling of the European Court of Human Rights in 2007.

 The parade was condemned by the Mayor of Warsaw Lech Kaczyński, who said that allowing an official pride event in Warsaw would promote a "homosexual lifestyle".

 The Parada Równości events have continued regularly since 2006, attracting crowds of less than 10,000 every year, until 2015 when the parade attracted 18 thousand attendees.
 Since then, attendance has increased dramatically, culminating in the 2018 parade which attracted 45,000 attendees.
 On 8 June 2019, around 50,000 people marched in the event.
 Mayor Rafał Trzaskowski participated in the event for the first time and said that he wanted Warsaw to remain "open" and "tolerant."

+On 20 July 2019, a violent counter-protest took place during the first Equality March in Białystok.
+Police estimated that about 800 peaceful marchers were confronted by more than 4,000 counter-protesters, heavily outnumbering the attendees.
+Eyewitnesses, journalists, and human rights monitors documented that counter-protesters indiscriminately threw stones, bricks, firecrackers, flash bombs, rotten eggs, and bottles filled with urine at marchers, including children and teenagers, requiring heavy riot police intervention to prevent mass casualties.

 In 2005, 33% of the Warsaw population were for the organisation of the Parada Równości.
 In 2008, that figure fell to 25%.

 A 2010 opinion poll, conducted by PBS for Gazeta Wyborcza, showed that 45% of Warsaw residents supported the parade.

 In recent years, the parade has attracted widespread support from corporations and regional governments.
 The main partner of the 2018 parade was the regional Government of the Masovian Voivodeship, of which Warsaw is a part.